shekohex/wallet/README.md

 This wallet should support these operations:

-- [ ] Send Native Tokens.
+- [x] Send Native Tokens.
-- [ ] Send ERC-20 Tokens.
+- [x] Send ERC-20 Tokens.

 That's it, that is all I need for now, maybe in the future I will extend it more.

 ### Download

-> TODO(@shekohex): Add a one line install script here that will download the wallet from github release.
+Currently, my wallet only supports Linux, I mean I would only use it on [Tails OS](https://tails.boum.org/) with a USB Stick, so my only target for now, is Linux.

+You can download it from [Github Releases](https://github.com/shekohex/wallet/releases/latest).

 ### Usage